aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 This C# code shows you how to place an image inside a table cell when creating a table:

-~~Please check and confirm that this code works and review the steps.~~ XXX

 ```c#
 // Instantiates the Presentation class that represents a PPTX file
 using (Presentation presentation = new Presentation())